Best password manager | CNN Underscored

 After searching the web for password managers, both free and paid, along with researching which had the best reviews, we decided on our testing pool.
 Compatibility across platforms via specific apps, a website or a browser extension was a must here as well.

-With each of these services we created an account and set it up as brand new so we could note any nuances and gauge the difficulty of the setup process.
+With each of these services, we created an account and set it up as brand new so we could note any nuances and gauge the difficulty of the setup process.
 In terms of password creation, we thoroughly tested adding an account and creating new passwords via our own complex idea or by using the password generator component.
 We also tracked how quickly that password appeared to be uploaded and available in the secure cloud.

 And if you’re like us and might be migrating from a different password service, we tried importing our current library (accounts and passwords) into the new service.
 We also used each of these as our daily drivers for a bit.